itsjerryho/safe-haven/README.md

 We hope that by providing an listening ear and offering professional advices, they can feel better through voicing their thoughts out

 ## Features:
-- Session-based anonymous chat
+- 1-1 Session-based anonymous chat
-- Match consultees with most suitable trained consultants
+- Match consultees with most suited trained consultants

 Consultants:
 - As consultants may not be well-versed with offering advices in all areas, consultants have the option to pick whether he/she would like to accept the chat request